AnalyticsIO/dnsanalytics/README.md

 run ./setup.sh to download docker images and create & run containers

-once setup is complete access: elasticsearch on http://localhost:9200 kibana on http://localhost:5600
+once setup is complete, access: elasticsearch on http://localhost:9200 kibana on http://localhost:5600